 You can easily make this gluten-free dump cake dairy-free by substituting the butter for vegan butter.

-This cake will keep up to 3 days in the refrigerator or freeze it up to 4 months.
+This cake will keep fresh for up to 3 days in the refrigerator or freeze it for 4 months.

 More Gluten-Free Pumpkin Recipes: